DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 @todo:
 - update the image for columns types<br>
-- where should Backward compatibility section go?
+- Backward compatibility is repeated in migration